 If CarveWright customer service deems it necessary to return the Machine to LHR for warranty service, customer service will issue a Return Material Authorization (RMA).
 Upon obtaining an RMA from customer service, you must ship the Machine to an LHR Authorized Service Center with a copy of your proof of purchase and a completed RMA form containing your name, return shipping address, and a brief written description of the problem.
 The RMA number must appear on the outside of the shipping box.
 Only Machines bearing a valid RMA will be accepted by LHR.

 Freight costs, if any, must be prepaid by the owner.
 Once the shipping has been paid, LHR will issue call ticket to have the machine picked up and delivered.
+LHR will insure this shipment.
 Product should be shipped in its original packaging or in approved packing material, which can be obtained from LHR by calling (713) 473-6572 or purchased through the online store at (http://store.carvewright.com).

-Any damage caused by improper packaging shall be the responsibility of the purchaser.
+CarveWright Machines not packed in the original packaging can be damaged in shipping and result in a shipping claim being denied.
+Customers are responsible for this damage, which can cost as much as the total price of the machine.
 Shipping damage is not covered by the warranty.
-It is strongly recommended that customers obtain adequate insurance on any shipments to LHR.
+It is strongly recommended that customers obtain adequate insurance on any shipments they arrange themselves to LHR.
 The costs of such insuring/shipping are your responsibility.
 LHR, at its sole discretion, will either repair or replace your Machine, and return it shipping prepaid to the address you provide in the letter included with your RMA.